exercism/elm/exercises/concept/role-playing-game/.meta/design.md

 - Know how to create a `Maybe` value.
 - Know how to pattern match on its two values.
 - Know how it relates to optional values and simple error handling.
+- Know how to return a default value.

 ## Out of scope